-Strategic Acquisition of Human Resources

-- 7.1 Introduction

-- 7.2 Objectives

-- 7.3 Strategic Recruitment

-- 7.4 Strategic Selection

-- 7.5 Strategic Staffing

-- 7.6 Strategic Approaches to Staffing

-- 7.7 Strategic Issues in Staffing

-- 7.8 Employee Wastage and Workforce Utilization

-- 7.9 Effects of Absenteeism

-- 7.10 Strategies to Deal with Employee Shortage

-- 7.11 Employee Surplus and Crises Strikes, Calamities

-- 7.12 Summary

-- 7.13 Glossary
+Unit 7 Strategic Acquisition of Human Resources Structure 7.1 Introduction 7.2 Objectives 7.3 Strategic Recruitment 7.4 Strategic Selection 7.5 Strategic Staffing 7.6 Strategic Approaches to Staffing 7.7 Strategic Issues in Staffing 7.8 Employee Wastage and Workforce Utilization 7.9 Effects of Absenteeism 7.10 Strategies to Deal with Employee Shortage 7.11 Employee Surplus and Crises - Strikes, Calamities 7.12 the strategic goals of the organization.
+In the previous unit, human resource forecasting was discussed.
+In this unit, the strategic issues in staffing and the impact of technology on staffing will be discussed.
+7.2

-- 7.14 Self-Assessment Test

-- 7.15 Suggested Readings/Reference Material

-- 7.16 Answers to Check Your Progress Questions
+Summary 7.13 Glossary 7.14 Self-Assessment Test 7.15 Suggested Readings/Reference Material 7.16 Answers to Check Your Progress Questions "